sumsjp/Quantified-Strategies/TRADING STRATEGIES Backtested - Shorts.md

 [[Youtube]](https://www.youtube.com/watch?v=PX3jRwa_Dxk&list=PLHFlSdhbIZ6SuK0pQdrJzhoFuUb-efjGq)

-The trading strategy described aims to capitalize on reversal patterns following significant market moves, such as breaking above or below key levels.
-Here's a concise summary of the strategy:
+### Summary of the Article

-1. **Entry Criteria**:
+1. **Themes**:
+   - Dreaming about nailing bottoms and tops (reversal days).
+   - Anecdotal observations on social media suggesting increased trading activity during market reversals.
+   - Realism of capturing reversals in today's trading environment.

+2. **Trading Strategy Details**:
+   - Entry criteria:
-   - The current day's low is lower than the previous day's low.
+     - Today's low is lower than yesterday's low.
-   - The current day's close is higher than the previous day's close.
+     - Today's close is higher than yesterday's close.
-   - The 5-day RSI must be below 35, indicating potential oversold conditions.
+     - The 5-day RSI must be lower than 35.

-2. **Exit Strategy**:
-   - Green arrows on the chart signal buy entries.
+   - Exit signals indicated by green and red arrows on the chart (green for buy, red for exit).
-   - Red arrows indicate exit points after a specified holding period.

-3. **Backtesting Results**:
+3. **Backtest Performance**:
-   - The strategy shows higher average gains as the holding period increases.
+   - Testing period: Not explicitly stated.
-   - Exiting trades after 24 trading days yields an average gain of 2.02% per trade, with lower volatility compared to shorter holding periods.
+   - Results indicate that exiting trades after 24 trading days yields the highest average gain per trade of 2.02%.
+   - Exiting trades after 1 day shows a different equity curve performance.

+4. **Conclusions**:
+   - The strategy's effectiveness is tied to the duration held (exit point).
+   - Historical data suggests that holding for 24 days provides better returns compared to shorter durations like 1 day.

+5. **Indicators and Tools**:
+   - RSI (Relative Strength Index) with a threshold of 35.
+   - Visual indicators (green/red arrows) on the chart to signal buy and exit points.

-4. **Key Observations**:
+6. **Other Observations**:
-   - Short-term exits (e.g., 1 day) result in a random walk-like equity curve, suggesting minimal edge.
-   - Longer holding periods (up to 24 days) offer better returns and reduced volatility, indicating the strategy may be more effective with patient holding.

-This approach combines technical indicators and reversal patterns, with backtesting suggesting improved performance over longer holding periods.
+   - The article does not explicitly mention specific trading products or markets, but focuses on general trading strategies using technical indicators.
 </details>

 <details>